Standby Power System (SPS) mode is a novel software-controlled operating mode that is supported by Redflow's ZBM2/ZCell battery technology.

 Startup Triggers for SPS Batteries in Hibernation

 This configuration section controls the normal start triggers to take one or more batteries out of SPS hibernation and commence their delivery of energy to the site.
-Note that the BMS dynamically selects the most appropriate SPS battery or batteries to activate when required, favouring the activation of those batteries that have been hibernating for the longest period to date.
+The BMS dynamically selects the most appropriate SPS battery or batteries to activate when required, favouring the activation of those batteries that have been hibernating for the longest period to date.

 The first pair of settings, Batteries To Start At Low SoC and the Start State Of Charge Limit will activate the specified number of SPS batteries if the aggregate SoC of all actively running batteries in the system falls below the specified level.